htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   set after a failed execution attempt and can be referenced in the cool-down expression.
   :jira:`2134`

+- V2 cgroups created for jobs will now be in the cgroup tree the daemons are born in.
+This tree is marked as Delegated in the systemd unit file, so that HTCondor is the sole manipulator of these trees, following the systemd "one writer" cgroup rule.
+  :jira:`2445`

 - New config parameter :macro:`CGROUP_LOW_MEMORY_LIMIT` allows an administrator of a Linux cgroup v2 system to set the "memory.low" setting in a job's cgroup